This post contains affiliate links. If you use these links to buy something we may earn a commission.

 I often say that work-life balance isn’t generally about a formulas, but you can create formulas and systems in some specific areas.
 These systems make managing all the things work better.
 Remember, you want many elements of your morning routine to become habits.
 The helpful thing about habits is that they require little thinking so that you have the mental space when things do come up.

-• Create a lunch formula.
+- Create a lunch formula.
 I include an entree, which is usually a sandwich, bagel with yogurt, pasta, or pizza.
-I include 3 kinds of fruit or vegetables for our 7-year-old and 4 for our 10-year-old.
-And I also include some sort of small treat which they can have after they eat the rest of their lunch.
+I include 3 kinds of fruit or vegetables or a fruit salad for our boys.
+And I also include a small treat, which they can have after they eat the rest of their lunch.
 I can switch things up without having to recreate the lunch plan since I use this consistent formula for what they get.
 And it’s pretty healthy and filling for them.
 If your kids are old enough to make their own lunch, consider putting all their stuff together in the fridge so it’s easy for them to find/choose options.

-• Consistent options for breakfast.
+- Consistent options for breakfast.
 Don’t recreate breakfast options each day.
 Have a selection of options during the week.
-Some might even have a weekly menu, so kids know what to expect.
-Leave the new options or the ones that take a lot of time for the weekend.
-You can consider these food options when you do meal prep for the week.
+Some moms I know have created a weekly breakfast menu as part of their meal planning, so kids know what to expect.
+Leave new options or ones that take a lot of time for the weekend.

 What tools can help?